iamgnanadeep/iamgnanadeep/README.md

 ## 📬 Let's Connect

-Feel free to reach out to me for collaboration, discussions, or any queries related to CloudOps, AWS, DevOps, or technology in general.
+Feel free to reach out to me for collaboration, discussions, or any queries related to Java, Spring Boot, Spring Cloud, AWS, DevOps, or technology in general.

 <div align="center">
 🌐 You can connect with me on